 Large-scale electronic health record (EHR) databases are created through the routine collection of information from patients.
 Under this system, whenever a patient attends their GP, their clinical data is recorded in a central database using a standard set of codes.
 These databases have substantial advantages for research studies, including the number of people they contain and the length of time for which participants are followed.
 This is particulary important when studying diseases such as dementia, which may begin to develop long before symptoms are seen.

 This analysis makes use of the Clinical Practice Research Datalink (CPRD), which contains the electronic medical records of more than 3 million people from general practices across England.
-Using this data, I examined the effect of treatment which lower cholesterol levels, such as statins, on the risk of dementia and related outcomes.
+Using this data, I examined the effect of treatments which lower cholesterol levels, such as statins, on the risk of dementia and related outcomes.

-Lipid regulating agents were found to have no or minimal effect on Alzheimer’s disease, but increased the risk of vascular dementia.
-This increase is very likely to be due to the presence of bias in the analysis despite best efforts to address it.
+Lipid regulating agents were found to have minimal to no effect on Alzheimer’s disease, but increased the risk of vascular dementia.
+This increase is very likely due to the presence of bias in the analysis despite best efforts to address it.
 However, this analysis still provides important sources of information which will be used in later chapters.

 Introduction

 This chapter details an analysis of a large population-based electronic health record dataset to investigate the relationship between lipid regulating agent use and dementia outcomes.
-The analysis aims to address two important limitations of the current evidence base as identified by the systematic review presented in Chapter ??.
+The analysis aims to address two important limitations of the current evidence base as identified by the systematic review presented in Chapter ??; name the two limitations

 In the first instance, it explicitly examines vascular dementia as an outcome.
-This is particular important to the thesis as a whole, as the systematic review identified an absence of information on the effect of lipids on dementia risk.
+This is particularly important to the thesis as a whole, as the systematic review identified an absence of information on the effect of lipids on dementia risk.
+I don’t understand this paragraph.

 In the second instance, the analysis intentionally takes a different analytical approach to that most commonly used to examine the effect of statins on dementia.
 This approach was taken to provide a further distinct evidence source for the triangulation exercise presented in Chapter ??.